 Catching the Attention of Institutional Investors into the Crypto Market

-Initially, in October 2018, when the giant investment firm announced their plans to launch Fidelity Digital Assets and the trading platform, it raised several eyeballs.
+Initially, in October 2018, when the giant investment firm and one of Wealth Management Firms announced its plans to launch Fidelity Digital Assets and the trading platform, it raised several eyeballs.
 Fidelity also spoke about how they were solely focusing on attracting institutional investors and how the platform would not be open to all.

 In the pursuit of attracting more prospective institutional investors, Fidelity thought of creating their digital asset platform.
 In a recently published blog, Fidelity’s spokesperson alleged, “Our conversations with a variety of institutions have served to underscore their clear need for a trusted platform provider to engage with digital assets in a meaningful way.